 2. Price-to-Earnings (P/E) Ratio

-This is one of the most popular metric for valuing a stock.
+This is one of the most popular metrics for valuing a stock.
 It shows how much investors are willing to pay for every dollar the company earns.
 The formula for deriving the P/E ratio of a stock is:

 P/E ratio = Stock Price ÷ Earnings per Share